launchany/mvp-template/_docs/publishing_options.md

 ---
-title: Publishing options
+title: Publishing Options
-sidebar: mydoc_sidebar
-permalink: mydoc_publishing_options.html
+permalink: /docs/publishing_options/
-folder: mydoc
 ---

 Here are some options for publishing Markdown source files as HTML: